 That’s a lot of skills!

-I’ve found that simple posters can are really helpful to students as they’re developing quality written answers.
+I’ve found that simple posters are helpful to students as they develop quality written answers.

 Writing stems give students a starting place when citing evidence from a text.

-Citing evidence is difficult for many students because, even when they are able to find the evidence in the text, they aren’t sure how to put it into words.
-The mini-posters and small individual task card sized cards eliminate the uncertainty and give students confidence.
+Citing evidence is difficult for many students.
+Even when they can find the evidence in the text, they aren’t sure how to put it into words.
+The mini-posters and small individual task card-sized cards eliminate the uncertainty and give students confidence.

 Using writing stems in class

-When I first introduced the stems to my class, I gave them a short nonfiction passage to read.
-I kept it short because I planned to have them focus mainly on the writing, rather than comprehension of a difficult text.
-After we read the passage together, I modeled how to answer text-based questions using several of the writing stems.
+When I first introduced the sentence starters to my class, I gave them a short nonfiction passage to read.
+I kept it short because I planned to focus mainly on the writing rather than comprehending a difficult text.
+After reading the passage together, I modeled how to answer text-based questions using several writing stems.

-On the second day of practice, I chose a nonfiction article about golden snub-nosed monkeys (which is part of a new product that will be coming out soon!) and wrote the following question on the board: “Explain two facts that you learned from the text.”
+On the second day of practice, I chose a nonfiction article about golden snub-nosed monkeys and wrote the following question on the board: “Explain two facts that you learned from the text.”
 (Yes, I know it’s an easy question – but once again, my focus is on the writing!)

-As I modeled the steps and procedure, I made sure to share my thoughts out loud.
-It’s important that students understand and follow how I put my thoughts together and organize them for writing.
+As I modeled the steps and procedure, I shared my thoughts aloud.
+Students must understand and follow how I put my thoughts together and organize them for writing.

 Lots of practice with writing stems

-Modeling is really important as you teach students to cite text evidence.
+Modeling is essential as you teach students to cite text evidence.
 You’ll find that students mimic your thinking and writing.
 Practice, practice, practice this skill.
-Overlearning is really important to make sure students don’t forget over time.
+Overlearning is important to make sure students don’t forget over time.

 Even though there are many different writing stems, I encourage students to choose just a few favorites and get comfortable using them.
-With practice, students will naturally begin to branch out and develop their own style without relying on reference posters or cards.
+Then, with practice, students will naturally branch out and develop their own style without relying on reference posters or cards.

-You may find that you need to teach students how to quote the text directly.
-Depending on the age and skill level of your students, they will need to know how to quote directly from the text and also how to paraphrase (indirect quote) from the reading.
+You may find that you must teach students how to quote the text directly.
+Depending on your students’ age and skill level, they will need to know how to quote directly from the text and paraphrase (indirect quote) from the reading.

-Writing stems are perfect to use in all subject areas, especially science and social studies or history.
-Constructing quality responses and proving answers are skills that students need in all class settings to provide quality, top-notch answers.
+Writing stems are perfect for all subject areas, especially science and social studies or history.
+Constructing quality responses and proving answers are skills students need to provide quality, top-notch answers in all class settings.
 While these are reading and writing skills, they aren’t just for reading and writing classes!

 Constructed response student reference cards

-There are times you may find it convenient to make smaller sized student reference cards.
+Sometimes you may find it convenient to make smaller-sized student reference cards.
 The small posters can be printed the size of task cards by changing printer or copier settings.
-I often change the settings to print two pages worth of cards on one single page.
-On a small printer, you change the layout and print 2 pages per page.
-On a school copier, shrink the pages to 50% or 75% to get the desired size.
+I often change the settings to print two pages worth of cards on one page.
+On a small printer, you change the layout and print two pages per page.
+Shrink the pages to 50% or 75% on a school copier to get the desired size.
 Hole-punch them and add a book ring.

-Citing evidence is an important part of the Common Core standards, and even good readers need a lot of practice with this skill.
-By displaying posters in the classroom, teachers provide working references for students that are easy and available for use.
+Citing evidence is an essential part of the Common Core standards, and even good readers need a lot of practice with this skill.
+By displaying posters in the classroom, teachers provide working references for students that are easy and available to use.

-As with any new strategy, students need repeated practice with new skills, and they need reinforcement and feedback.
+As with any new strategy, students need repeated practice with new skills, reinforcement, and feedback.
 With practice, their answers get better and better.

 Thinking stems for group discussions